jacek-mulawka/Wieze-Hanoi-z-Eris-Kallisti-Dyskordia/README.md

 # Wieże-Hanoi-z-Eris-Kallisti-Dyskordia

 Gra logiczna oparta na zagadnieniu wież Hanoi.
 Zawiera funkcję demonstracyjną, która automatycznie próbuje rozwiązać zadanie.
 Projekt został skonstruowany w taki sposób aby można go było kompilować w Delphi i w Lazarusie co w pewnym zakresie obrazuje różnice i podobieństwa dostępnych w tych środowiskach języków programowania.
+Gra zawiera uproszczone tłumaczenia na kilka wersji językowych.

 A puzzle game based on the problem of the towers of Hanoi.
 Includes a demonstration feature that automatically tries to solve a task.
 The project was constructed in such a way that it can be compiled in Delphi and Lazarus, which to some extent illustrates the differences and similarities of the programming languages available in these environments.
+The game includes simplified translations into several language versions.

 <a href="https://github.com/jacek-mulawka/Wieze-Hanoi-z-Eris-Kallisti-Dyskordia/blob/main/Gallery/Wie%C5%BCe%20Hanoi%20z%20Eris%20Kallisti%20Dyskordia%2001.jpg">